How to Choose the Right Seat Cover Material: Leather vs. Vinyl

 Cons:

 Ideal for: Work trucks, commercial vehicles, or anyone who prioritizes function over form.
-If your vehicle sees a lot of mess, leatherette is your best friend.
+If your vehicle sees a lot of mess, vinyl is your best friend.

 Our Recommendation